JimHokanson/plotBig_Matlab/README.md

 # Introduction

 This code:
-1) Speeds up time to plot data
+1) Speeds up time to plot data.
-2) Speeds up time to plot after zooming
+2) Speeds up time to plot after zooming.
+3) Has support for plotting streaming data. (documentation needed)

 This code is based on an approach which I originally saw in the following code:
 [matlab-plot-big](https://github.com/tuckermcclure/matlab-plot-big)

 This code was written to be:
-1) Faster than matlab-plot-big
+1) Faster than matlab-plot-big (see speed section below)
-2) More memory efficient than matlab-plot-big
+2) More memory efficient than matlab-plot-big (by supporting a time vector as t0 and dt)

+## Speedup Approach

+This code resamples the data such that only a maxima and minima are chosen within a given window.
+Given a limited # of pixels, it is the local maxima and minima that are visible.
+By plotting only a few thousand values, the speed of plotting is sped up significantly.
+When the axis limits are changed the code replots the data so that any fine details are not lost when zooming.

+Speedups specific to this code:

+1) For evenly sampled data we can downsample without looking at the x-data.
+2) The code is written in C for speed.
+3) The code uses OpenMP to run across multiple processors.
+4) The code used SIMD intrinsics to further speedup computing within the processor.

 # Example Code